 On June 18, 2010 the President issued an Executive Memorandum directing agencies to check a series of data bases prior to issuing a payment or award.
 Additionally, the memo called for the creation of a single point of entry to access these databases.
-The Bureau of the Public Debt (BPD) has been directed by the Office of Management and Budget (OMB) and the U.S. Department of the Treasury to take the lead in developing the single point of entry, or Do Not Pay.
-BPD is working with its fiscal agent, the Federal Reserve Bank of St. Louis to help support agency on-boarding and agency relationship management.
+The U.S. Department of the Treasury has been directed by the Office of Management to take the lead in developing the single point of entry, or Do Not Pay.
+Fiscal Service is working with its fiscal agent, the Federal Reserve Bank of St. Louis to help support agency on-boarding and agency relationship management.

 A Computer Matching Agreement (CMA) is a written agreement that establishes the conditions, safeguards, and procedures under which a Federal agency agrees to disclose data where there is a computerized comparison of two or more automated System of Records (SORs).